queueit/KnownUser.Fastly/README.md

 ```

 ## Limitations
-The current implementation only support one active queue.
+The current implementation only supports one active queue.
-Trigger & Action configuration in Go Queue-it Self-service platform is not supported
+Trigger & Action configuration found in Go Queue-it Self-service platform is unsupported.